This weekend has been pretty emotional and rather sporty for Iona, who took part in a cross country running event and a judo competition.

 We entered the long building: mats covered two thirds of the floor area.
 Tiered seating covered the other third.

-There were five ‘competition’ mats, with a table at the top of each mat with four suited officials / judges with yellow ties sitting behind the table and three referees all dressed in black on each mat.
+There were five ‘competition’ mats, with a table at the top of each mat with four suited officials/judges wearing yellow ties sitting behind the table and three referees all dressed in black on each mat.
 Very serious.

 Soon Iona and her friend, Louisa, were called to get ‘weighed in’.
 Was this boxing or Judo?